isurfer21/codebook/README.md

 npm run dev
 ```

+To support more languages, create another object inside `language-config.json` for the new language along with the command-line syntax to compile or interpret the script or program.

 ### Troubleshoot

 Normally, installation process also generate the production build of the App.
 However, if the `./app/build` directory does not exist, run the following command to create it: